 - Trash collection

-Ensure you be aware of the cancellation policy before reserving.
-Many vacation property agreements include an option for trip insurance.
-Trip insurance defends the renter against emergencies and weather events, It gives comfort should catastrophe strike.
+Cancellation policies vary with each rental.
+Many rental property contracts include an option for trip insurance.
+Trip insurance protects the renter against emergency situations and weather events, It gives you relief should disaster strike.

-Good luck on reserving your rental home!
-You're on your way to a wonderful vacation!
+Congratulations on booking your vacation home!
+You're on the right path to a fantastic vacation!

 During your Stay